 Always ask your installer or supplier if the equipment is Ofcom approved.
 Never install equipment without using a qualified approved mobile repeater supplier such as Mobile Signal Solutions.
 Check in with your supplier to see if regulations have changed or have been updated and if you need to update your hardware.

-5G uses Millimeter waves in the 28, 37 and 39 GHz frequency band.
-Millimeter waves travel much shorter distances than sub-6 GHz frequencies used by 4G.
+5G uses Millimetre waves in the 28, 37 and 39 GHz frequency band.
+Millimetre waves travel much shorter distances than sub-6 GHz frequencies used by 4G.
 This means that the focus of a 5G booster is much different than that of a 4G one.

 Your best bet would be to get a 4G booster for now and then get a 5G booster if needed when the technology has been launched everywhere and is working to its full capacity.

-While a signal booster is the best way to improve your 4G network connectivity.
+While mobile phone signal boosters are the best way to improve your 4G network connectivity.
 There are some other less effective ways to get a possible boost to your phone when needed.